SAP/openui5-docs/docs/Keyboard_Handling_for_Item_Selection_8a0d4ef.md

 </td>
 <td>

-If focus is on an item, select the item in addition to an existing selection..
+If focus is on an item, select the item in addition to an existing selection.